JakeBurchDev/todo-example/README.md

  ToDo app created to provide code sample.

 ## Overview
-This app is build with MySQL, Express, Angular, and Node.
+This app is built with MySQL, Express, Angular, and Node.
 It allows a user to enter ToDo items, mark them as complete, and delete them.

 ## Setup
 Complete the following to run the application: